CMU-MultiComp-Lab/mmml-course/fall2022/_pages/syllabus.md

 mathematical concept related to multimodal machine learning.
 These lectures will be given by the course instructor, a guest lecturer or a TA.

-**Canvas:** We will use CMU Canvas as a central hub for the course.
-From Canvas, you can access the links to the live lectures (using Zoom).
-You can also connect to our course discussion platform Piazza (see more details below) and the grading platform Gradescope directly from Canvas.
-Quizzes will be done using Canvas as well.
+**Canvas:** We will be using Canvas for all course assignments.
+Students should be automatically added to the course Canvas site.

 **Zoom:** We will use the Zoom video platform for the live lectures on Tuesdays and Thursdays.
 Links to the live lectures will be available on Canvas.
 The lectures will also be recorded to allow students